pingcap/docs-cn/reference/tools/download.md

 > **Note:**
 >
 > `{version}` in the above download link indicates the version number of DM.
 For example, the download link for `v1.0.1` is `https://download.pingcap.org/dm-v1.0.1-linux-amd64.tar.gz`.
 You can check the published DM versions in the [DM Release](https://github.com/pingcap/dm/releases) page.
-You can also download the latest unpublished version by replacing `{version}` with `latest`.

 ## Syncer, Loader, and Mydumper